 Performance Management Alignment

-- Competency models incorporating both depth and breadth dimensions
+- Competency models that include both depth and breadth dimensions

-- Development objectives balancing specialization with broader exposure
+- Development objectives that balance specialization with cross-functional exposure

-- Career paths accommodating both specialist and T-shaped trajectories
+- Career paths that work for both specialist and T-shaped trajectories

 Career Development for Aspiring T-Shaped Professionals

-Individual professionals can follow these strategies to develop a T-shaped profile:
+Individual professionals can take these steps to build a T-shaped profile:

 Strategic Self-Assessment

-- Identify valuable adjacent knowledge areas that complement your specialty
+- Identify adjacent knowledge areas that complement your specialty

 Primary Expertise Development (The Vertical Bar)

-- Pursue advanced certification or education in specialty area
+- Pursue advanced certification or education in your specialty

 - Contribute to professional communities in your field